gumyr/build123d/docs/introductory_examples.rst

 25. Offset Sketch
 ---------------------------------------------------

-BuildSketch faces can be transformed with a 2D :class:`~build_generic.Offset`.
+BuildSketch faces can be transformed with a 2D :class:`~operations_generic.offset`.
 They can be offset inwards or outwards, and with different techniques for extending the corners (see :class:`~build_enums.Kind` in the Offset docs).

 .. image:: assets/general_ex25.svg